ultralytics/ultralytics/docs/yolov5/neural_magic.md

 #### Python API

-`Pipelines` wrap pre-processing and output post-processing around the runtime, providing a clean inferface for adding DeepSparse to an application.
+`Pipelines` wrap pre-processing and output post-processing around the runtime, providing a clean interface for adding DeepSparse to an application.
 The DeepSparse-Ultralytics integration includes an out-of-the-box `Pipeline` that accepts raw images and outputs the bounding boxes.

 Create a `Pipeline` and run inference: